Mark Uptain, Hunting Guide, Killed By Bears In Grand Tetons

-Mark Uptain, a hunting guide from Wyoming, was mauled and killed by two grizzly bears who attacked him and client Corey Chubon on Friday reported Fox News.
+Mark Uptain — a hunting guide from Wyoming — was mauled and killed by two grizzly bears who attacked him and client Corey Chubon on Friday, reported Fox News.

-The pair was hunting elk in the Yellowstone and Grand Teton National Parks, and Uptain was reported missing when he did not return from the park when expected.
-That led to a search of the area the two were hunting in with Grand Teton rangers finding Uptain’s body on Saturday afternoon.
+The pair was hunting elk in the Yellowstone and Grand Teton National Parks, with Uptain being reported as missing when he did not return from the park when expected.
+That led to a search of the area the two were hunting in, with Grand Teton rangers finding Uptain’s body on Saturday afternoon.

-Chubon survived the attack and was taken to a hospital with leg, chest, and arm injuries and was treated, being released, healthy, on Friday.
+Chubon survived the attack and was taken to a hospital with leg, chest, and arm injuries.
+He was treated, then released, although he may require further surgery to his Achilles tendons.

 “I’m just blessed and extremely grateful to have made it out of this situation alive,” said Chubon to Orlando’s WKMG.

-Since Uptain’s death, a GoFundMe was launched to help raise funds for his family, with Uptain leaving behind a wife and five children.
+Since Uptain’s death, a GoFundMe has been launched to help raise funds for his family.
+He is survived by a wife and five children.

 The death of Uptain comes after a federal judge put a pause on a grizzly hunt in the area, originally planned for earlier in the season.
 The judge’s ruling has held the hunt until at least October 1, which has led to the grizzly hunters in the area feeling frustrated.